Should I Buy an HD Monitor?

 Category: Television

-The fashionable thing in computer monitors these days is "HD" or High-Definition.
+The fashionable thing in computer monitors these days is HD or High-Definition.
 If you don't have an HD monitor the geeks will look at you with puzzlement and pity.
 Naturally, HD monitors are the most expensive sort now, too.
 Do you really need a HD monitor?

 Do You Need an HD Computer Monitor?

-HD computer monitor It depends on what you do with your computer most of the time.
+It depends on what you do with your computer most of the time.
 HD is a practical investment if you play the latest 3D games, or if you watch HD movies often.
 Some people's HD monitors double as both TV and computer screen; there's a bargain!
 But if you already own an HD TV, you may not need a second one for your computer.
 It's a matter of coolness and, in some cases, convenience.

 HD monitors are priced in the "reasonable but not cheap" range up to a couple of thousand dollars.
 The low end is around $250-$400 and it typically supports 720p, the minimum resolution that can be called "high definition".
 At the high end you will find 1280i resolution, the maximum and overkill for all but the most obsessive geeks.
 Also, more expensive monitors include bells and whistles like USB ports, built-in DVD drives, etc.